About the degree programme

 Many graduates also go on to work with distinguished national and international research groups.

-Many students will either present or publish their research findings, which is beneficial to their future career.
+Many students will either present or publish their research findings, which is beneficial to their future careers.
 Our graduates typically perform well in entrance exams for the Royal Colleges of Physicians and Surgeons.

 What happens when you complete your MBChB?